Meet our Staff

 Construction, Land and Strategy

-Julie Miles – Program Manager
+Julie Miles – Housing Development Manager

 Mark Fritts – Construction Manager